 The Return of Studio Madness – Now even faster !
 Bigger!

 We started running video over the net in 1997… The original 15 second video clip we put on this site took 20 minutes to download over a 9.6 modem.
 (Why did they call it Quicktime?)
 Now with broadband connections, at least you are still conscious when it’s ready to play.
 Film at Eleven indeed!
 You will find video here from several decades.
-The most recent on top.
-(This used to be the only place you can find the original ‘Net’ video in all it’s glory.
-It’s still at the bottom of this page.)
+We randomly add / delete them.
+This used to be the only place you can find the original ‘Net’ video in all it’s glory.
+It’s still at the bottom of this page.
 Now – YouTube has changed everything.

 “Film at Eleven” drawing by Judith Mazanetz.